Adamgzlez/WebApp-Project/README.md

 [Web App page 3 ](https://github.com/Adamgzlez/WebApp-Project/blob/main/Screen%20Shot%202023-03-30%20at%2010.07.25%20PM.png)

-2. Using Nslookup on my website to find out where my website is from and what ip address it has been given on mircosoft azure.
+2. Using Nslookup on my website to find out where my website is from and what ip address it has been given on Mircosoft Azure.

 [Nslookup on Domain
 ](https://github.com/Adamgzlez/WebApp-Project/blob/main/Screen%20Shot%202023-03-30%20at%2010.36.58%20PM.png)